LBHackney-IT/Data-Platform-Playbook/docs/playbook/training-modules/Module-0.md

 </details>

-# Tools that are used with the Data Platform
+## Tools that are used with the Data Platform

 <details>
     <summary>Click to Expand</summary>

-## GitHub: Online repository for code where all Hackney codebase is stored
+### GitHub: Online repository for code where all Hackney codebase is stored

 Github is where the Data Platform repository is stored.
 In particular, it is where the Terraform scripts are, which is the code which controls and manages the Data Platform resources in AWS.
 We also store the code for the Playbook there.
-You can refer to this playbook entry for more information : https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/getting-set-up/using-github
+You can refer to the [Getting Set Up with Github](https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/getting-set-up/using-github) Playbook entry for more information.

-### Benefits of using these tools
+### Benefits of using Github
 Using Github means we have version control on our code, we also have a way to verify code and making sure code is suitable before it is live.

-## The notebook environment
+### The notebook environment

 Essentially a Jupyter server so that we can run Jupyter Notebooks.
 Jupyter notebooks are Python scripts that run in cells, which makes it easier to develop and try things out.
 For the Data Platform, it will have the packages installed to be quite similar to AWS Glue.

-### Benefits of using these tools
+### Benefits of using a local notebook environment

 The notebooking tool uses your local resources to execute the code, meaning you don’t consume AWS resources, saving Hackney money.
 Feedback on errors is a lot quicker, and as a result is a lot easier to debug.
 This makes it more efficient for developing code.
-To set up the notebooking environment, click here [Link to other Playbook article Notebook Environment Setup - Google Docs ].
+To set up the notebooking environment, follow the instructions [here](https://docs.google.com/document/d/1QEgDFydQS34Ssmx26c0qUM9aZAZ36r1A9X5Dqe_7ub4)

-## Amazon Web Services (AWS)
+### Amazon Web Services (AWS)

 AWS (Amazon Web Services) is a comprehensive cloud platform offering over 200 different services including data storage, computing power, and tools Glue, Athena and Redshift which we use in the Data Platform.
 AWS is the council’s primary cloud supplier and the primary environment in which we are building the Data Platform.

 </details>

-# How to set up the tools
+## How to set up the tools

 <details>
     <summary>Click to Expand</summary>

-## Github
+### Github

 - [Instructions to set up](https://playbook.hackney.gov.uk/Data-Platform-Playbook/playbook/getting-set-up/using-github)
   - Github Playbook documentation